About partnership

 Partnerships bring mutual benefit to the University, our students and our partner schools and colleges.
 They reinforce our commitment to the profession and improve standards of teaching.
-The continuing success of our Primary BEd and PGCE programmes has been possible thanks to the commitment, dedication and quality support and provision from our school partners.
+The continuing success of our Primary BEd programmes has been possible thanks to the commitment, dedication and quality support and provision from our school partners.

 As a partner school, you play a pivotal role in providing experiences to our student teachers which enhance our campus-based provision.
 This supports a rich and varied shared dialogue about effective practice in training teachers of the future.